Overview

 "An authoritative analysis of the complex role of intelligence services in modern French history.
 With Porch's (History/Naval War College; The French Foreign Legion, 1991, etc.) book, it will no longer be possible to think of the defining moments of modern France without also considering the function and influence of the country's secret services." - Kirkus Reviews

-Unlike Amazon and other retailers who may also offer The French Secret Services (A History of French Intelligence from the Drefus Affair to the Gulf War) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The French Secret Services (A History of French Intelligence from the Drefus Affair to the Gulf War), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.